Which city is cheaper, Portland or Columbia?

 It rains a lot this time of the year in Columbia.
 Columbia usually gets more rain in July than Portland.
 Columbia gets 4.6 inches (116 mm) of rain, while Portland receives 0.7 inches (18 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Columbia and Portland.
+Most visitors come to Columbia for the shopping scene during these months.
 Also, the autumn months attract visitors to Portland because of the hiking trails, the shopping scene, the music scene, the small town atmosphere, and the natural beauty of the area.

 Columbia is a little warmer than Portland in the autumn.
-The temperature in Columbia is usually 64°F (18°C) in October, and Portland stays around 55°F (13°C).
+The daily temperature in Columbia averages around 64°F (18°C) in October, and Portland fluctuates around 55°F (13°C).

 In Columbia, it's very sunny this time of the year.
 Columbia usually receives more sunshine than Portland during autumn.
 Columbia gets 230 hours of sunny skies, while Portland receives 155 hours of full sun in the autumn.